legacysurvey/legacysurvey/pages/dr7/description.rst

     :width: 570
     :alt: DR7 Depth Histograms

-This is based upon the formal errors in the Tractor catalogs for point sources; those errors need further confirmation.
-This can be compared to the predicted proposed depths for 2 observations at 1.5\ |Prime| seeing of :math:`g=24.7`, :math:`r=23.9`, :math:`z=23.0`.
+These are based upon the formal errors in the Tractor catalogs for point sources; those errors need further confirmation.
+These can be compared to the predicted proposed depths for 2 observations at 1.5\ |Prime| seeing of :math:`g=24.7`, :math:`r=23.9`, :math:`z=23.0`.

 Code Versions